Chalk home page

 Features should be defined in separate files from resolvers (except underscore features).

-When starting your Chalk implementation, define all your feature sets in the same file
+When starting your Chalk implementation, define all your feature classes in the same file

 Although it can get a bit lengthy, we recommend starting by defining your features in a single file.
 This makes expressing joins between features easier and prevents circular dependencies.